kvinzheng/InTuneNation_Backend/README.md

 Our app is currently built entirely with Javascript, and the back-end is built with Node.js Express server.
 We also rely on a few other pieces of technology, including but not limited to:
 * [Google-Oauth](http://passportjs.org/docs) (Google Passport 2.0 OAuth Technologies allow user to sign in through google's account)
 * [Json-Web-Token](https://www.npmjs.com/package/jsonwebtoken) (Json-Web-Token allows our server to verify if the users have the web token that we assigned to them with our unique JWT key)
-* [Request Body-parser](https://www.npmjs.com/package/Request Body-parser)(Parse incoming request bodies in a middleware before your handlers)
+* [body-parser](https://www.npmjs.com/package/body-parser-json) (Parse incoming request bodies in a middleware before your handlers)
-* [knex](http://knexjs.org/) (http://knexjs.org/)(Knex.js is a SQL query builder for Postgres)
+* [knex](http://knexjs.org/) (Knex.js is a SQL query builder for Postgres)
-* [bcrypt](https://www.npmjs.com/package/bcrypt-as-promised)(bcrypt is a hashing algorithm which encrypt passport, it provides 'compare' and 'hash' functionalities)
+* [bcrypt](https://www.npmjs.com/package/bcrypt-as-promised) (bcrypt is a hashing algorithm which encrypt passport, it provides 'compare' and 'hash' functionalities)
-* [morgan](https://www.npmjs.com/package/morgan)(morgan is a middleware function using given format and options.
+* [morgan](https://www.npmjs.com/package/morgan) (morgan is a middleware function using given format and options.
 It allows developers to view more detail of your HTTP requests)

-##Google OAuth
+## Google OAuth ##
 I make an new instance of GoogleStrategy using 'GOOGLE_CLIENT_ID', 'GOOGLE_CLIENT_SECRET', and 'CALL_BACK_URL'.
 You can obtain those information from your Google plus account. after Google successfully verify your information, it would give me back your profile information in an object form.
 Then, that is how I would display your information on the screen.

 ```javascript